MdSaydurRahman/Saydur.github.io/_pages/about.md

 ---
 ---
 ---
 I am Md Saydur Rahman currently a Ph.D. student in Electrical Engineering at the University of California Riverside (UCR), and I am expected to graduate in 2025.
 Currently, I am working as a Research Assistant under the supervision of Dr. Yingbo Hua.
 My research interest involves Wireless Physical Layer Security, 5g Low-latency Communication, Domain adaptation-based Deep learning, and Federated learning.
+You can find my latest publications in my google scholar.